 On Wednesday, May 2, 2012, the Board of Governors of the Federal Reserve System discontinued the publication of their retail deposit sweeps data.
 The existing data will continue to be hosted on this website, however no new observations will be reported.
-The Federal Reserve Bank of St. Louis is currently exploring the costs and benefits associated with revising this data series.
-Once a decision has been made, a further announcement will be posted here.

 Since January 1994, hundreds of banks and other depository financial institutions have implemented automated computer programs that reduce their required reserves by analyzing customers' use of checkable deposits (demand deposits, ATS, NOW, and other checkable deposits) and "sweeping" such deposits into savings deposits (specifically, MMDA, or money market deposit accounts).
 Under the Federal Reserve's Regulation D, MMDA accounts are personal saving deposits and, hence, have a zero statutory reserve requirement.
 For a fuller description of sweep programs, see Richard Anderson and Robert Rasche, "Retail Sweep Programs and Bank Reserves, 1994-1999," Federal Reserve Bank of St. Louis Review, January/February 2001.